 Still, honestly, despite being irreligious, it nevertheless filled me with comfort to hear the hourly bells.

-There seemed to be no problem with people playing music loudly either; on a daily basis we heard drum practise from an apartment across the alley, ’80s pop from another apartment, and someone, somewhere had the good taste to blare out a variety of classical music.
-A man who lived across the courtyard to us sang to himself… loudly and beautifully.
+Fortunately, someone, somewhere had the good taste to blare out a variety of classical music!
+And a gentleman who lived across the courtyard sang opera... loudly and beautifully.
 He was a real joy to hear.

-It took a bit of getting used to – not least because we’d spent the previous nine months living in rural Slovenia, which is exceptionally quiet… to the point that there are regulations regarding how much noise you can make after 10 pm.
+All this aural assault took a bit of getting used to - not least because we'd spent the previous nine months living in rural Slovenia, which is exceptionally quiet.
+To the point that there are regulations regarding how much noise you can make after 10 pm.

 Not so in Pozzuoli; it's a free-for-all.

 Having said that, with a few exceptions, it was actually pretty quiet at night, which is no mean feat, since our apartment was spitting distance from the lungomare (seafront), where there are lots of bars, clubs, and restaurants.

 One of the biggest downsides however, was the way that sound travelled throughout the palazzo we lived in, and the fact that no Italian seems to remove their footwear when indoors.
 I find that truly weird!

 I'd even hazard that Anna Maria, who lived in the apartment above us, actually kept her stilettos by her bedside, and put them on the minute she rose.